Greg Olsen (American football): Sportscasting

 Olsen is a color commentator for NFL games on Fox Sports.
 He began doing color commentary during bye weeks towards the end of his playing career and went full time in the profession in 2021, working with Kevin Burkhardt.

 After Olsen's first full-time year at Fox, the pair were promoted to the #1 team just before the 2022 season, replacing Joe Buck and Troy Aikman, who left Fox to join ESPN and call Monday Night Football.
-The pair were the broadcast team for Fox's broadcast of Super Bowl LVII.
+The duo called Fox's Super Bowl LVII broadcast.
+Olsen is now part of Fox's second team with play-by-play announcer Joe Davis for the 2024 NFL season, after Tom Brady joined Fox Sports.

 Podcast network and production company

 In March 2022, Olsen, along with Vince Vaughn and Ryan Kalil, launched a podcast network and production company named Audiorama.
 The first podcast available from the network, called Youth, Inc., focuses on youth sports.

 Personal life

-Olsen's older brother played quarterback for the University of Virginia in Charlottesville, Virginia.
-His younger brother was recruited to Greg's alma mater, Miami.
+Olsen's older brother, Chris Olsen Jr., played quarterback for the University of Virginia in Charlottesville, Virginia.
+His younger brother, Kevin, was recruited to Greg's alma mater, Miami.

 Olsen founded Receptions For Research: The Greg Olsen Foundation in 2009, which helps fund cancer research.
-Greg's mother, Sue, is an 11-year cancer survivor and the inspiration for his foundation.
+His mother Sue is a cancer survivor and inspired the creation of his foundation.
 One of his fundraising events includes Kicks for a Cure Kickball Tournament, the world's largest charity kickball tournament.
-The large-scale event is held annually each summer in Chicago's Grant Park and hosts over 1,000 people.
-Kickball teams compete and have fun in an effort to raise money for cancer research.
+The large-scale event is held annually each summer in Chicago's Grant Park.
+Over 1,000 people compete on kickball teams and have fun while raising money for cancer research.